Learnings from the Industry Targeted Cyber Attack Statistics of 2025

 CYBER ATTACK LANDSCAPE 2025: CATEGORIES, PRIMARY OBJECTIVE, COMMON VECTORS, AND REPRESENTATIVE FAMILIES

-Figure 1: 2025's Domainwise Cyberattacks on Industries Worldwide by SecureClaw
+Figure 1: 2025's Domainwise Cyberattacks on Industries Worldwide Report Prepared by SecureClaw

 The Cyber Attack Landscape 2025, shown in Figure 1, provides a structured overview of how modern threats are categorized, what drives them, and the techniques they employ.
 It highlights distinct attack categories such as ransomware, phishing, supply chain compromise, and nation‑state espionage.
 Each category is mapped to its primary objective - whether financial gain, data theft, disruption, or surveillance.
 The illustration also outlines common attack vectors, including email, malicious links, compromised credentials, and vulnerable software, demonstrating how adversaries infiltrate systems.
 Finally, it connects these elements to representative malware families or campaigns, offering concrete examples that make the abstract threat landscape more tangible and easier to understand.